How to Leave the United States and Where to Go Next: 5 Easy Steps

 5. Citizenship

-We have already established that the only way to completely get out of the US system (tax rates, business regulations, reporting back, etc.) is by renouncing your US citizenship .
+We’ve already established that the only way to completely get out of the US system (tax rates, business regulations, reporting back, etc.) is by renouncing your US citizenship.

-Even if you are not ready to make that move right now, we still advise you to get a second citizenship.
+Even if you’re not ready to make that move right now, we still advise you to get a second citizenship.

 In our experience, second citizenship offers the kind of freedom that every US citizen should have in these unprecedented times.

-The most common way to get second citizenship is through the citizenship by investment program.
+The most common way to get second citizenship is through a citizenship-by-investment program.

-Easiest Countries to Move to as an American Expat
+Easiest Countries to Move to as a US Expat

 Once you’ve made up your mind about leaving the US, the very next question is where to go.

-This question can feel pretty overwhelming and intimidating, especially if you are a person who has only ever known life in the United States.
+This question can feel pretty overwhelming and intimidating, especially if you’re a person who has only ever known life in the United States.

 But we assure you, no matter what your motives are, be it more autonomy over your choices, attractive tax incentives or raising your quality of life, there is a country out there for you that will offer you exactly what you want and more.